risawitama/verbose-potato/README.md

-## How many apples grow on a tree?
-All of them!
+## What did the piece of bread say to the knife?
+Butter me up.